azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 like what a reasonably savvy startup using AWS does:

 They've got a VPC in us-east-1, and some EC2 instances in it, maybe even in a few different availability zones.
-If they've really got it together, the EC2 instances are spawned by an Auto Scaling Group.
 Each AZ's EC2 instances are in a security group, and the only things with ingress to the SG is an ELB, in HTTP/HTTPS mode and a bastion server.
 EC2 instances have private IPs only, but can access the internet through a NAT gateway.
 The application uses an RDS PostgreSQL database, it has full disk encryption enabled, requires TLS for connections, and is accessibly exclusively via our security groups.

 This is a pretty well put together infrastructure for a startup.
 And if the EC2 instances were running an out of date copy of Struts, it would be game over for